 An Evening at the Indian Pueblo Cultural Center

 April 1, 2019, from 5:00 p.m.–8:00 p.m.
 Join us for a leisurely evening at the Indian Pueblo Cultural Center.
 NICWA will provide complimentary buses between 5:00 p.m. and 8:00 p.m.
 Participants will have a chance to explore the center and learn more about the people of New Mexico.
-The museum entry fee is $8.40 which can be paid directly to the cultural center upon arrival.
-This fee is waived for tribally-enrolled members who show their Certificate Degree of Indian Blood (CDIB) card upon arrival.
+The museum entry fee is waived for anyone who enters and shows their conference badge.
 Dinner tickets are also available to be purchased in advance and are nonrefundable.
 The dinner meal will include street tacos and pizza, with vegetarian options available at the cost of $23 (per diem rate).
 Read more here.

 Post-Conference Training Institutes